Trapigtrogen/Drawpp/drawpp_guide.md

     - Takes a uniform location, and a float value as parameters.
     - Will set the uniform at the location, to the value.

 The scale uniform location is cached because the operation of getting it is not very cheap.
 This is fine, because the location will not change, unless you recompile the filter.
-In newer version of GLSL ES it's possible to set the uniform location explicitly in the shader, but we can't do that here.<br>
+In newer versions of GLSL ES it's possible to set the uniform location explicitly in the shader, but we can't do that here.<br>